Only an individual fully eligible to enroll in the university may attend a class as an auditor without receiving college credit.

 Permission to audit a course must be obtained utilizing the Course Audit Approval Form after the first day of class by getting approval signatures from the instructor of the course, the chair of the department which offers the course, the dean of the school or college, and the Registrar’s Office.

-- Persons auditing a course will be charged at the same tuition and applicable fee rate as those enrolled for credit, except as indicated below for those over the age of 65.
+- Persons auditing a course will be charged at the same tuition and applicable fee rate as those enrolled for credit, except as indicated below for those 65 years of age or older.